CrowdWork/frontend-components/src/components/TopicInfo/Pleadings.md

 ###Close of Pleadings   **Order 11 Rule 19**

-Pleading closes <span style="color:red;">after the expiration of **7 days** after service of the reply<span>.
+Pleading closes after the expiration of **7 days** after service of the reply.
 If there is no reply but only a defence to a counterclaim, then pleading closes after service of the defence to the counterclaim.

-If neither reply nor a defence to a counterclaim is served then <span style="color:red;">pleadings close after the expiration of **7 days** after service of the defence</span>.
+If neither reply nor a defence to a counterclaim is served then pleadings close after the expiration of **7 days** after service of the defence.

-<span style="color:red;">**One month**</span> after close of pleadings the plaintiff shall file a notice of application for directions for service on all the parties in accordance with **Order 32**.
+**One month** after close of pleadings the plaintiff shall file a notice of application for directions for service on all the parties in accordance with **Order 32**.

 ### Unpleaded pleadings